Lenox (company)

-Lenox Corporation is an American manufacturing company that sells tableware, giftware, and collectible products under the Lenox, Dansk, Reed & Barton, and Gorham brands.
-For most of the 20th century, it was the most prestigious American maker of tableware, as well as making decorative pieces.
-Several china services were commissioned for the White House.
+Lenox Corporation is an American manufacturing company that sells tableware, giftware, and collectible products under the Lenox, Reed & Barton, Gorham, and Oneida brands.
+For most of the 20th century, it was the most prestigious American maker of tableware, and the company produced other decorative pieces as well.
+Several Lenox china services were commissioned for the White House.
 By 2020, it was the last significant manufacturer of bone china in the United States, until the COVID-19 pandemic forced the closure of the company's only remaining American factory.

 History

 Lenox was founded in 1889 by Walter Scott Lenox as Lenox's Ceramic Art Company in Trenton, New Jersey.
-At the start, it made American art pottery, and it was organized as an art studio and not as a factory.
-It did not produce a full range of ceramic articles but rather one-of-a-kind artwares.
-The company at first had just eighteen employees.
-Lenox's products were first displayed at the Smithsonian Institution in 1897.

-Lenox's products became popular in the early 20th century, and production moved to a more factory-style operation, making tableware in standard patterns but still with much handworking, especially in the painting.
-He faced European competition but commissioned famous American artists, such as William Morley, to decorate his plates.
-The plates were successful, and he started producing complete sets of dinnerware.
-In 1906, he changed his firm's name from the Ceramic Art Company to the less-restrictive Lenox Incorporated.
+As Lenox's products became popular in the early 20th century, the company expanded its production to a factory-style operation, making tableware in standard patterns while still relying on skilled handworking, especially for painting.

 Two of the first patterns Lenox produced were introduced in 1917, the "Ming" and "Mandarin", which were eventually manufactured for over fifty years.
 Lenox products also became well known in the United States thanks to Frank Graham Holmes, chief designer from 1905 to 1954, who won several artistic awards such as the 1927 Craftsmanship Medal of the American Institute of Architects and the 1943 silver medal of the American Designers Institute.
 Lenox pieces were the only American porcelain chosen for display in 1928 by the National Museum of Ceramics in Sèvres, France.

-In the 1950s, Lenox offered five-piece complete place settings, three-piece-buffet/place settings, and individual tableware pieces.
-Lenox was the first company to develop a bridal registry.